nginx/unit-docs/source/howto/modules.rst

       Unit package installed:

       #.
 Make sure to install the :ref:`prerequisites
-         <installation-prereq-build>` for the package.
+         <source-prereq-build>` for the package.
 In our example,
          it's PHP |_| 7.3 on Debian |_| 10:

          .. code-block:: console